sukuz/React-Todo-App/README.md

 # React-Todo-App
-A responsive todo app, with lazy loading and mobile first approach, built with react hooks.
+A todo app, with lazy loading, error boundaries, redux built with react hooks.